Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions

-Jets in $p$+$p$ collisions are well-described by pQCD theory~\cite{pQCD} and can be used as a reference for studies of medium-induced jet modification.
-Comparisons are also frequently made between jets in Au+Au and $d$+Au in order to separate initial and final state effects~\cite{STARdihadron0,PHENIXdAu}.
-Suppression of high-$p_{\text{T}}$ hadrons in single-particle measurements~\cite{STARraa, PHENIXraa, ALICEraa, CMSraa} and of particle yields on the recoil side (``awayside'') of high-$p_{\text{T}}$ triggered ``dihadron'' correlations~\cite{STARdihadron, STARdihadron2, STARdihadron3, PHENIXdihadron, PHENIXdihadron2, ALICEdihadron, CMSdihadron} has been observed in more-central Au+Au collisions relative to $p$+$p$ and $d$+Au collisions.
+Jet physics in heavy-ion collisions is frequently studied by using high-$p_{\text{T}}$ hadrons as jet proxies.
+Suppression of high-$p_{\text{T}}$ hadrons in single-particle measurements, and of particle yields on the recoil side (``awayside'') of high-$p_{\text{T}}$ triggered ``dihadron'' correlations, has been observed at $\sqrt{s_{\text{NN}}} = 200~\text{GeV}$ at RHIC in central Au+Au collisions relative to $p$+$p$ and $d$+Au collisions~\cite{STARraa, PHENIXraa, STARdihadron0,STARdihadron, STARdihadron2, STARdihadron3, PHENIXdihadron, PHENIXdihadron2}, and at $\sqrt{s_{\text{NN}}} = 2.76~\text{TeV}$ at the Large Hadron Collider (LHC) in Pb+Pb collisions relative to $p$+$p$ and $p$+Pb collisions~\cite{ALICEraa, CMSraa, ALICErppb, ALICEdihadron, CMSdihadron}.
 This suppression of jet fragments is often attributed to partonic energy loss due to interactions with the medium~\cite{radTheoryFirst}.

-However, these single- and two-particle methods do not allow direct access to the original parton kinematics.
-Furthermore, due to the steeply falling parton energy spectrum, the trigger hadron population in dihadron correlations is dominated by fragments from lower-energy partons.
+In elementary collisions jets can be reconstructed by clustering their constituents in order to determine the energy and direction of the parent parton~\cite{jade,ktalgo1,ktalgo2}.
+However, full jet reconstruction in a heavy-ion environment presents large challenges due to the fluctuating underlying event from soft processes.
+Advancements in jet-finding techniques~\cite{fastjet2}, as well as the proliferation of high-$p_{\text{T}}$ jets at the energies accessible at the LHC, have made it possible to study fully-reconstructed jets in heavy-ion collisions for the first time.
+Measurements of the dijet imbalance~\cite{ATLASdijet,CMSdijet}, fragmentation function~\cite{CMSfrag}, and jet $R_{AA}$ and $R_{CP}$~\cite{ATLASjetrcp}, among others, are being used to constrain models of jet quenching at LHC energies.

-Due to recent advances in jet-finding techniques in heavy-ion collisions~\cite{fastjet2} it is now possible to study triggered correlations with respect to the axis of a reconstructed jet, instead of using the dihadron correlation technique in which a high-$p_{\text{T}}$ hadron is used as a proxy for the jet axis.
+At RHIC energies it is now possible to study triggered correlations with respect to the axis of a reconstructed jet, instead of using the dihadron correlation technique in which a high-$p_{\text{T}}$ hadron is used as a proxy for the jet axis.
 Jet reconstruction allows more direct access to the original parton energy and makes it possible to select a sample of higher-energy partons, thus increasing the kinematic reach of these correlation measurements.
+In this analysis, azimuthal angular correlations of mid-rapidity charged hadrons are studied with respect to a reconstructed mid-rapidity (trigger) jet.
+The effects of medium-induced partonic energy loss, or ``jet-quenching,'' can be studied by comparing the shapes and associated hadron yields of jets in Au+Au with those in $p$+$p$ collisions.